-Lifespring’s Sunday morning worship service is filled with songs, prayer and celebration.
+Lifespring’s Sunday morning worship is filled with songs, prayer and celebration.
 Lifespring is committed to faithful, weekly proclamation of The Gospel of Jesus Christ, as laid out in the timeless and living pages of Scripture.

 We believe in and celebrate the Biblical imperative of Baptism for a Christian —repenting sins by turning to God in faith for their Salvation in Jesus Christ.
 Baptism is a visual testimony of the “regenerating work” of the Holy Spirit and the commitment to follow Jesus Christ unashamedly and unrivaled.
 (For Convictions in Believer Baptism, see the book “going Under” at our welcome table.